Technische-Natuurkunde-HvA/inverted-pendulum-international-team-1/progress/Week 4.md

 ```
 ## 3. Results
+On the Amsterdam side we made a video and got it to stabilize in the middle.
+From the Lissabon side we made it so it goes from start to the middle with this PID controller.

 ## 4. Reflection
-Making the wheel stabilize in the middle and make it go to the start to the middle.
+For Amsterdam: Making the wheel go from start to middle.
+Lissabon: Make it stabilize in the middle, by changing PID Controls.